roboscienceorg/book/source/Introduction/whatisrobot.rst

    :scale:  30%

    An Intel IT Labs researcher working on a remote telepresence robot pilot project that uses Suitable Technologies' Beam robot.
+[Wikipedia]_

 ..
 This image is public domain
 .. figure:: IntroductionFigures/ROV_working_on_a_subsea_structure.jpg
    :scale: 25%

    ROV working on a subsea structure.
+[Wikipedia]_

 ..
 This image is public domain
 .. figure:: IntroductionFigures/Justus_robot_in_Krakow_Poland_Aug2009.jpg